Changissnz/the_problem_with_ai_exemplified__09-16-2026/README.md

 **People are supposed to defer to A.I. for the things they used to specialize in, and also for common tasks.** Remember that one girl way back then, when you were younger and your crushes were a lot more innocent?
-And then you were going to ask her out, but before that, she had sex with around 7-8 guys, so you DEFERRED on her, choosing not to be the 8th or 9th — not because you could have been her first — but because you could never have been her last without murdering her.
+And then you were going to ask her out, but before that, she had sex with around 7-8 guys, so you DEFERRED on her, choosing not to be the 8th or 9th — not because you couldn't have been her first — but because you could never have been her last without murdering her.

 And that about sums up what A.I. capitalism has been.
 A do-gooder would not yearn for the A.I.
 IPOs because they expect thousands, millions upon millions of